 All staff in the Nursery apply their extensive training and knowledge of child development to provide an environment which allows each child to progress through these areas of learning.
 Whilst creating a stimulating and secure learning space, staff monitor each of the Characteristics of Effective Learning for each child to ensure they are reaching their full potential.
-We record each child’s progress and development through the online learning journey programme, Tapestry.
-This allows staff and parents to communicate with each other in an effective and clear way, sharing and celebrating developments.
-Staff seize opportunities as they occur to enable the children to make that next step in their learning journey.
+We use Tapestry, an online learning journal, to share with parents some of the many learning opportunities that occur each week.
+Parents are actively encouraged to upload posts about their family activities and their child's personal achievements at home.
+Tapestry is one way that staff and parents to communicate with each other, sharing and celebrating developments.
+Through quality interactions with the children, staff seize opportunities as they occur to enable the children to make that next step in their learning journey.
+All staff play with the children all day and are highly skilled in supporting each unique child as they play.
 Our provision and activities are very child led, creating an engaging and meaningful learning environment where progress is planned and delivered in the moment.

 So what will you find inside our Nursery?

 We pride ourselves in offering a warm and safe environment which is rich in fun and engaging activities.
 The inside offers areas to build and create with various materials and media, a reading and quiet area, a home role play area and small world areas.
 We encourage transportation as a schema of learning.
 This means if a child creates a pizza in the playdoh area, we fully expect and allow them to build on that creativity and transport it to the role play area where they might engage in a ‘family meal’ either by themselves or with another child or staff member.
-The child that builds a bear out of cardboard boxes and tubes can take it into the Cosy Corner to share a story with it.
-There are stations where children can find and use resources for mathematics, resources to investigate and resources to create.
+The child that builds a bear out of cardboard boxes and tubes can take it into the Book Nook to share a story with it.
+There are stations where children can independently select resources for mathematics, resources to investigate and resources to create.
 There are activity stations where children can focus on a specific skill, often linked to the specific areas of learning or fine motor skill development.
-We have a self-serve snack station where children come and help themselves to a snack and drink, they eat this at the dining table and are responsible for clearing away afterwards.
+We have a healthy snack each morning, during which all the children and staff sit together.
+Children take turns to hand out the snack and to pour drinks.
+We talk about things we have been doing earlier that morning and other topics of discussion that are important to the children.
+The children can independently get drinks throughout the day.
+At lunchtime we all eat together at dressed dining tables and everyone is responsible for clearing away afterwards.